 So you’ve decided to breastfeed and might have even established a routine.
 So the next thing you’ll probably be thinking about is whether to use a breast pump?

-Because of the outdated technology associated with breast pumping, lots of mothers still see it as a real drag.
+3. Because of the outdated technology associated with breast pumping, lots of mothers still see it as a real drag.
 You need to take time out of your day to find a private space where you won’t be interrupted.
 But that’s no longer the case.
-Fast forward to 2021 and Elvie Pump allows you to seamlessly carry on with your day.
-It’s wireless, quiet, and wearable.
-So you can literally pump as you go.
+Fast forward and Elvie's range of breast pumps allow you to seamlessly carry on with your day - so you can literally pump as you go.

 The mother pumping negatives